mattermost/mattermost-push-proxy/README.md

-# Mattermost Notifications Server
+# Mattermost Push Notifications Service

 A server for proxying push notifications to iOS devices from Mattermost, [a self-hosted team communication solution](http://www.mattermost.org/).

-For organizations who want to keep internal communications behind their firewall, this server encrypts notification messages with a private key under your control before sending them to Apple's public push notification server for delivery to your iOS devices.
+For organizations who want to keep internal communications behind their firewall, this service encrypts notification messages with a private key under your control before sending them to Apple's public push notification service for delivery to your iOS devices.

 ### Requirements